jujijoog/extractuncommonemail/readme.md

 Notes / Usage:

+-- Replace desired path to both input file and output file both before using.

 -- This script can be reversed to extract ONLY emails from major services simply by removing the -v argument in the second command.

 -- Services can be added or removed by editing the list of services in the second command.